Improving Robust Decisions with Data: Revision Rules that Accommodate the Truth

 The key relation, $A^{*}_{N, \alpha}(P) \subseteq A^{*}_{N,\alpha}((\bar{P}^{N})^{\infty})$, is shown in Lemma \ref{lem2} by deriving a result relating the average covariance matrices of the two distributions, $P$ and $(\bar{P}^{N})^{\infty}$.
-I show that subtracting the average covariance matrix of $P_{N}$ from the average covariance matrix of $((\bar{P}^{N})^{\infty})_{N}$ will always result in a positive semi-definite matrix.
-This result generalizes a well-known result for binomial distributions to the case of multinomial distributions: The average variance of an i.i.d. binomial distribution is always weakly greater than the average variance of a non-identical binomial distribution whose average mean is the same as the i.i.d. distribution \citep{wang1993}.
+Specifically, subtracting the average covariance matrix of $P_{N}$ from that of $((\bar{P}^{N})^{\infty})_{N}$ yields a positive semi-definite matrix.
+This result generalizes a well-known variance inequality for mixtures of binomial distributions \citep{wang1993} to the multinomial case.\footnote{Specifically, the average variance of an i.i.d. binomial distribution is always weakly greater than the average variance of a non-identical binomial distribution whose average mean is the same as the i.i.d. distribution.}

-\begin{remark} One might be concerned that finding the probability contours of a multivariate Gaussian distributions when $|S|$ is large can be difficult.
-An alternative option is to use Bonferroni's type of confidence region given by constructing \textit{confidence intervals} for the probability of every outcome $s_{j}$ with confidence level $1-\alpha/(|S|-1)$.
-Then the intersection of all such confidence intervals will be a confidence region with the confidence level $1-\alpha$.
-However, such a confidence region is much more conservative than the one constructed using the multivariate distribution directly.
-Showing the Bonferroni's type of confidence region constructed by i.i.d. distributions guarantees at least the same coverage probability for non-identical distributions uses directly the corresponding result in \cite{wang1993} for binomial distributions. \end{remark}
+\begin{remark} One potential concern is that computing the probability contours of multivariate Gaussian distributions may be difficult when $|S|$ is large.
+A practical alternative is to construct a Bonferroni-type confidence region by forming confidence intervals for the probability of each outcome $s$, each with confidence level $1-\alpha/(|S|-1)$.
+The intersection of all such confidence intervals then yields a confidence region with overall confidence level $1-\alpha$.
+However, this region is generally more conservative than that obtained directly from the multivariate Gaussian distribution.
+Moreover, using the corresponding result in \citet{wang1993} for binomial distributions, one can show that the Bonferroni-type confidence region constructed from i.i.d. distributions guarantees at least the same coverage probability for non-identical distributions. \end{remark}